ressl/chef_lab/README.md

 To do that, go back to your command line and type:

 ```
-C:\roblox-chef\chef-repo <--- Make sure you're at the root of the project
+C:\chef\chef-repo <--- Make sure you're at the root of the project
 λ knife cookbook upload epel
 ```